localsite/localsite-delete/info/data/intro.md

 In other words, you don't need python-devel.

 <br><br>
+---

-# County Industry Data Prep
+# County Industry Lists - Data Prep

 The following documents how to generate a CSV file containing BLS data pulled from the [EPA's Flowsa API](https://datacommons.org).

+You may also opt to pull from static json files generated for the [USEEIO widgets](../../../io/charts/).

+The following verified that holes resided in Automotive Manufacturing at the county level.
+To resolve, an Google Sheet could hold [auto manufacturing employment levels](../../info/#show=vehicles) exported from state DOL data.
+And/or PUMA data may allow for comparison.

 ## BLS Data Preparation